HenrikBach1/ansible-scripts/CONTAINER_INSTALLATION.md

 The script includes special handling for different container types:

 - **ROS2 containers**: Commands are installed for the `ubuntu` user by default
-- **Yocto/CROPS containers**: Commands are installed in shared directories accessible to all users
+- **Yocto/CROPS containers**: Commands are installed in `/tmp` directories to avoid workspace pollution

 ## Troubleshooting